cedmax/advent-of-code/2018/13/Readme.md

 <h2>--- Day 13: Mine Cart Madness ---</h2><p>A crop of this size requires significant logistics to transport produce, soil, fertilizer, and so on.
-The Elves are very busy pushing things around in <em>carts</em> on some kind of rudimentary system of tracks they&apos;ve come up with.</p>
+The Elves are very busy pushing things around in <em>carts</em> on some kind of rudimentary system of tracks they've come up with.</p>
-<p>Seeing as how cart-and-track systems don&apos;t appear in recorded history for <span title="Time anomalies!
+<p>Seeing as how cart-and-track systems don't appear in recorded history for <span title="Time anomalies!
 How do they work?!">another 1000 years</span>, the Elves seem to be making this up as they go along.
-They haven&apos;t even figured out how to avoid collisions yet.</p>
+They haven't even figured out how to avoid collisions yet.</p>
 <p>You map out the tracks (your puzzle input) and see where you can help.</p>
 <p>Tracks consist of straight paths (<code>|</code> and <code>-</code>), curves (<code>/</code> and <code>\</code>), and intersections (<code>+</code>).
 Curves connect exactly two perpendicular pieces of track; for example, this is a closed loop:</p>
 <pre><code>/----\